Bill to fund border wall teeters on edge in Senate

 Earlier in the morning, Trump railed against Democrats on Twitter, repeating his willingness to shut down the government over funding for his border wall before meeting with Republican senators at the White House ahead of the vote, including Senate Majority Leader Mitch McConnell, R-Ky., and Sen. Richard Shelby, R-Ala., the chairman of the Senate Appropriations Committee.

-After the meeting, Trump said that “chances are probably very good” for a shutdown.
+After the meeting, Trump said at a signing ceremony of a bipartisan criminal justice reform bill at the White House that “chances are probably very good” for a shutdown.

+"It's on the Democrats.
+It's a Democratic shutdown," Trump said.
+"Now it's up to the Democrats.
+We're prepared for a very long shutdown."

 After the meeting at the White House, McConnell spoke on the Senate floor and voiced support for the House-passed bill with the $5 billion in border wall funding and what he called “much-needed investments in disaster relief for hard-hit communities.”